vlad-pbr/BeatSync5.0/README.md

 ## Downsides

 Now, the app __does__ work more or less.
 This all sounds cool and all, but falls in many ways.
 I wrote the project while only having some experience in C#, without having to write any production code before.
 Code versioning is non-existent - the only reason this version is 5.0 is because every time I wanted a new version, I just initialized a new project in Visual Studio with the new name.
+The app only recognizes the specific bluetooth adapter used by me during testing.
 The WAV codec can do just that - read and write WAV files.
 It barely even achieves that - some WAV files which include metadata can outright crash the app.
 The filter implementation is very amateurish and peak detection is unreliable.
 Overall there is room for improvement.

 ## What do?